matsaleh13/allok8or/doc/dev-log.md

   - Regex matching is kind of a PITA becuase of how `__FUNCTION__` and `__PRETTY_FUNCTION__` differ.
   - Eventually decided to relax the patterns a bit until the tests work.
 We just have to get close IMO.
   - Ready to commit and test again on Clang.
+- Got the array size template to work on Clang too, surprisingly:
+  - Need to refresh my memory on how that works, because I thought a non-literal const char* string wouldn't do it.
+  - Tests work too, w00t.